valencik/mastersAPSC/README.md

 + Cluster the authors using the similarity results

 ## Maintenance (low priority)
-+ Remove dependencies on metalsmith
 + Remove the dependency on nvd3
-+ Remove vim dependency for data cleaning/parsing/formatting
-  - Look into node modules for regex and parsing
 + Create a script for mongo importing and index creation

 ## Wishlist
-+ Data overlayed on chart of nuclides
++ Data overlay on chart of nuclides (heatmap)
-  - built a heatmap of search results
++ Cluster waveforms of time series data